AmeHakumei/attachment/README.md

-A site for attachment style information, backed with real science and information, along with interpersonal individual experiences.
+A site for attachment theory information/examples, backed with real science and information along with interpersonal individual experiences.